pedrib/pedrib.github.io/_posts/2017-12-28-incident-response.markdown

 title: Incident Response
 ---

 Even the best security systems fail, and sometimes all that is needed is a careless employee or developer that allows a hacker inside your network.
+Incidents occur, and when they do, the best is to deal with them as quickly as possible.

-<br>When that happens, we can assist you with:
+If you are the victim of a hacking attack or security breach, we can assist you with:

 - Securing the network and kick out the attackers.
 - Determining the cause of the breach.